 Based on this historical series, we determine per month the 95% percentile and the 99.9% percentile and then sum them.
-This gives a maximum annual loss of capital of €23.0 mln at 95% probability and €31 mln at 99.9% probability.
-This is of course overly simplified.
-Yet, it makes sense to use those amounts as the maximum outflow is anyway capped and the General Assembly can always refuse outflows in case solvency issues may arise.
+This gives a maximum annual loss of capital of € 21.0 mln at 95% probability and € 27.4 mln at 99.9% probability.
+While this approach is overly simplified, it makes sense to use these amounts as the maximum outflow is anyway capped and the General Assembly can always refuse outflows in case solvency issues may arise.

 In addition to these monthly withdrawals, there are also monthly immediate repayments of capital upon the decease of a cooperator.

-After deducting this amount from CET1, Crelan Group applies a prudent buffer of approximately €250 mln, which reflects potential stress on other elements of CET1 in a 1 in 1000-year scenario, such as the net income of the year (big loss event), OCI (variability in OCI events), intangible assets, IRB shortfall, prudential provisioning, ...
+After deducting this amount from CET1, Crelan Group applies a prudent buffer of approximately \leq 250 mln, which reflects potential stress on other elements of CET1 in a 1 in 1,000-year scenario, such as the net income of the year (big loss event), OCI (variability in OCI events), intangible assets, IRB shortfall, prudential provisioning, ...
 In next iterations, this buffer will be recalibrated.

-This leads to the following alert and monitoring limits as per 31/12/2022:
+This leads to the following alert and monitoring limits as per 31/12/2023: